Seravo/wordpress/README.md

 ### Folder Structure

-The root of this repository equals the contents of the directory ```/data/wordpress``` in the WP-palvelu.fi service.
+The root of this repository equals the contents of the directory ```/data/wordpress``` in the WP-palvelu.fi instance.

 ```
+├── config.yml # See about Configuration above
 ├── composer.json # Use composer for package handling
-├── composer.lock # Tells which composer package versions are currently used
+├── composer.lock
+├── gulpfile.js # Example for using gulp
 ├── Vagrantfile # Advanced vagrant environment and scripts packaged in Vagrantfile
-├── config.yml # See about Configuration above
+│
 ├── tests # Here you can include tests for your wordpress instance
+│   └── rspec
-│   └── rspec # Our default tests use rspec/poltergeist/phantomjs since we have found them very effective.
+│       └── test.rb # Our default tests use rspec/poltergeist/phantomjs since we have found them very effective.
-│       ├── test.rb
-│       └──
 │
 ├── nginx # Here you can have your custom modifications to nginx which are also used in production
-│   ├── custom.conf # Default file with few examples to get started
+│   └── custom.conf # Default file with few examples to get started
-│   └──
+│
 ├── scripts
 │   ├── hooks # Git hooks for your project
 │   │   ├── pre-commit # This is run after every commit